mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 }
 ```

 A final touch would be to mark the `formLayout()` function itself with the `@VaadinDsl` annotation.
-It doesn't do anything on its own,
+Such placed annotation doesn't do anything on its own,
 but it causes Intellij Kotlin plugin to highlight DSL functions with a different color.
 That makes them stand out in the code and be easy to spot.

 ## DSLs in VoK